ena-infrastructure/specifications/ena-oauth2-chaining.md

 For readability, long values are folded and signatures are abbreviated.

-Note on scopes across domains: In these examples, the originating domain uses the scope `a-api-read` and the target domain uses the scope `b-api-read`.
+Note on scopes across domains: In this example, the originating domain uses the scope `a-api-read` and the target domain uses the scope `b-api-read`.
 This reflects that scopes are domain-specific and require mapping as described in [Section 3.5.1](#scope-mappings-across-domains).

-In this example, the meaning of `a-api-read` is that the possession of it grants access to API A and API B (and possibly other API:s in B).
+Furthermore, for this example, the meaning of `a-api-read` is that the possession of it grants access to API A and API B (and possibly other API:s in B).
 In domain B, the scope `b-api-read` grants access to API B.

-<a name="application-in-originating-domain-calling-a-protected-resource-in-target-domain"></a>
-#### 3.6.1.
-Application in Originating Domain Calling a Protected Resource in Target Domain

-This example illustrates the first sequence diagram in [Section 3.2](#3-2-solution-overview), where an application (client) in domain A makes a cross-domain call to a protected resource in domain B.

-**Inbound Access Token (JWT):**
+**Inbound Access Token:**

-The access token that the application in domain A has in its possession is shown below.
+The decoded access token JWT that the application in domain A has in its possession is shown below.

 ```json
 {